lufinkey/react-native-spotify/README.md

 A react native module for the Spotify SDK

 **NOTE:** This repo is using the deprecated Spotify streaming SDKs.
-I'm only doing bug fixes on this repo and I don't really have a whole lot of time to update it. [react-native-spotify-remote](https://github.com/cjam/react-native-spotify-remote) is being worked on by someone else to use the newer "remote" SDK.
+I have been told by users that it is now no longer functional, since Spotify has [turned off the API](https://developer.spotify.com/community/news/2022/07/15/mobile-streaming-sdks-update/). [react-native-spotify-remote](https://github.com/cjam/react-native-spotify-remote) is being worked on by [cjam](https://github.com/cjam) to use the newer "remote" SDK.

 ## Install